 These comments weren’t blatant displeasure, and I’m sure the parents were fine with their choice.
 But the best nanny is someone with glowing reviews, with references who can’t recommend her highly enough.

-And when calling their references, don’t ask general questions, ask telling questions, such as:
+And when calling their references, don’t ask general questions, ask telling questions, like:

 - “What issues—even small or minor ones—came up with the nanny?”
 Some mentioned that the nanny used her phone too much, or that she didn’t warm the bottles like how they asked her to.